chogan72/Fantasy_Football_Rankings/README.md

 ## Current Status

-I have just recently finished collecting all the data I need for making my models.
-The next step is to finalize the preseason fantasy football model.
+I have just recently finished creating the preseson model.
+There are some slight tweeks that can still be made to improve accuracy.
 I plan to keep this updated through out the season with mid-season rankings.

 ## Database Files